linkerd/website/linkerd.io/content/blog/a-service-mesh-for-kubernetes-part-ii-pods-are-great-until-theyre-not.md

 transparent TLS, protocol upgrades, latency-aware load balancing, etc), while scaling linkerd instances per host rather than per pod.

-For a full, working example, see the [previous blog post](/a-service-mesh-for-kubernetes-part-i-top-line-service-metrics/), or download our [example app](https://github.com/linkerd/linkerd-examples/tree/master/k8s-daemonset).
+For a full, working example, see the [previous blog post][part-i], or download our [example app](https://github.com/linkerd/linkerd-examples/tree/master/k8s-daemonset).
 And for help with this configuration or anything else about linkerd, feel free to